At the WPT Barcelona 2015, there were many surprises but also especially for women a continuity compared to the previous season.

-The Spanish pair lost in quarter-final against Lamperti and Allemandi in 2 small sets (6 / 2 6 / 3).
-This is obviously a feat for the 6e world pair, but also the end of the reign for the moment for the former 1 World JMD number.
-With his new partner, he will have to work and learn to play better together to go further.
-They obviously have all the cards in their hands to go very far.
+The Spanish pair lost in the quarterfinals against Lamperti and Allemandi in 2 short sets (6/2 6/3).
+This is obviously an achievement for the 6th world pair, but also the end of the reign for the moment for the former world number 1 JMD.
+With his new partner, we will have to work and learn to play better together to go further.
+They obviously have all the cards in hand to go very far.

 In addition, the 2e world pair is not ready to return to business.
 She is indeed upset because of injury.
 Pablo Lima, the new partner of Fernando Belasteguin was injured during this WPT.
 An injury that may delay a few weeks the victories expected by this pair.